TheOdinProject/curriculum/ruby/object_oriented_programming_basics/linting_and_rubocop.md

 ### You are the code dictator

-Due to Ruby's ecosystem, RuboCop was built with extensive configurability in mind - both in terms of not using some parts of and in terms of adding onto it.
-Every single Cop can be disabled, sometimes Cops offer alternative rules like preferring single- or double-quotes for Strings, you can disable Cops on a per-file basis and much more.
+Due to Ruby's ecosystem, <span id="configure-rubocop">RuboCop was built with extensive configurability in mind - both in terms of not using some parts of and in terms of adding onto it.</span> Every single Cop can be disabled, sometimes Cops offer alternative rules like preferring single- or double-quotes for Strings, you can disable Cops on a per-file basis and much more.

 Since RuboCop is extensible, there exist other departments that you can use - like Performance or RSpec.
 You could even write your own Cop!
 The process of adding an extension is easy: you install the Gem locally and modify `.rubocop.yml`.